mrbusche/backseatfan.com/_posts/2010-07-08-lebron-james-the-decision-is-tonight.md

   </p>

   <p>
     ESPN already knows who signed him, and I hope it leaks out sometime today.
 They have probably known for a long time, they just can't give out that information.
 They have an hour long program, they have an entire show they need to make clips, analysis and commentary about.
-ESPN employees are hyping the news on twitter saying &#8220;This is one of those things you will remember where you are at.&#8221;  What is this September 11th?
+ESPN employees are hyping the news on twitter saying "This is one of those things you will remember where you are at."
+What is this September 11th?
 D-Day?
 JFK shooting?
 I don't think it is ground shaking that LeBron is going to leave Cleveland.
 They made no offseason moves.
 Maybe if someone good was signed in Cleveland he would stay.
   </p>

   <p>